 In addition to affecting motor skills, damage to the cerebellum has also been associated with abnormalities of non-motor functions.
 Cerebellar dysfunction may also be associated with abnormalities of visuospatial abilities, expressive language, working memory and affective behavior.

 As already mentioned in the General Discussion section, the etiology of cerebellar agenesis is not uniform, but varied (heterogeneous).
 Acquired (prenatal/perinatal) causes include cerebellar destruction caused by hemorrhage, lack of or diminished blood flow (ischemia), or other factors.
-This has been documented in a minority of children with spina bifida (myelomeningocele).
-It is being increasingly recognized in premature babies with very low birth weight, and is often accompanied by additional anomalies of the brain.
+This has been documented in a minority of children with spina bifida (myelomeningocele), also called “vanishing cerebellum in myelomeningocele”.
+It is being increasingly recognized in premature babies with very low birth weight (also called “cerebellar disruption of prematurity”), and is often accompanied by additional anomalies of the brain.

 The exact cause of isolated cerebellar agenesis often remains unknown.
 Most cases occur randomly for unknown reasons (sporadically).